mattwach/battery_drainer/README.md

 variety of products.
 These might work for you but note that the project I am describing has some advantages over what you can buy:

 1. Higher maximum power.
-The most powerful unit I could find could dissipate 200W.
-The unit I built is running great at 350W and has a max limit of 460W (which I have not tested).
+The unit I built is running great at 350W.
+The components I chose are speced to 460W and 30A.
 Since you are building it yourself, you can choose a transistor/cooling combo that supports the power dissipation you need.
 2. Support for "safe" multiboards.
 My project has a diode-protected multiboard that allows you to safely plug in multiple batteries that are at different discharge levels.
-This protection requires the discharger account for the voltage drop across the protection diodes, which commercial charges do not do.
+This protection requires the discharger account for the voltage drop across the protection diodes, which commercial charges do not typically do.
 3. Support of 1S packs.
+Many chargers have a 2S minimum.
 4. Lots of customization.
 My project lets you customize voltages and create special profiles.
-Fro example, I have one that takes packs down to 4V, which is useful for packs that I want ready-to-use in lights and tools.
+For example, I have one that takes packs down to 4V, which is useful for packs that I want ready-to-use in worklights and tools.
 5. Detailed status.
-The OLED of this project gives lots of information during the discharge.
+The OLED of this project gives lots of information during the discharge which can help you guage the health of the pack.
 6. Support for more battery types than just LIPO, due to the extensive customization ability.

+# Using

 ## User Interface